 (2008 – ongoing)

-unmonumental was born in the Spring of 2008, the day I visited the Unmonumental exhibition at New York’s New Museum.
-The exhibition set out to explore fragmented forms, torn pictures… crumbling symbols and broken icons.
-Afterwards, back on the street, I shot a photograph of a junk-filled shopping cart and posted it on twitter with the hashtag #unmonumental.
-I began shooting and posting photographs of discarded objects on a daily basis.
-This led me to re-read Robert Smithson’s essay “Monuments of Passaic”1 and to re-visit George Brassaï’s “Involuntary Sculptures”.2 What began as one-off twitter commentary grew into a personal exploration of found objects and street photography.
+unmonumental was born in the Spring of 2008 after a visit to the Unmonumental exhibition at New York’s New Museum, which set out to explore fragmented forms, torn pictures… crumbling symbols and broken icons.
+Back on the street, Garnett shot a photograph of a junk-filled shopping cart and posted it on twitter with the hashtag #unmonumental.
+She continued to shoot and post photographs of discarded objects on a daily basis.
+She re-visited Robert Smithson’s “Monuments of Passaic”1 and George Brassaï’s “Involuntary Sculptures”2 and what began as twitter snark grew into a long-term exploration of impermanence through street photography.

 1) Smithson, R. Monuments of Passaic, Artforum, December 1967.

 2) Brassaï, G. Sculptures involontaires, Minotaure, n° 3-4, déc 1933.

 Lance Wakeling, The Highlights, (October 2009):